Police Investigations and Review Commissioner

 The Police Investigations and Review Commissioner (PIRC) is the executive non-departmental public body of the Scottish Government responsible for investigating complaints by members of the public against Police Scotland; and the Scottish operations of the National Crime Agency, British Transport Police, Civil Nuclear Constabulary, Ministry of Defence Police, and HM Revenue and Customs.

 History

 On 1 April 2013, the Police and Fire Reform (Scotland) Act 2012 brought together Scotland's eight territorial police services, the Scottish Crime and Drug Enforcement Agency and the Scottish Police Services Authority into the new national police service, Police Scotland.
 At the same time the remit of the Police Complaints Commissioner for Scotland expanded to include investigations into the most serious incidents involving the police.
 To reflect this change, the Police Complaints Commissioner for Scotland was renamed the Police Investigations & Review Commissioner.

-In June 2014 Kate Frame was appointed as the new Police Investigations and Review Commissioner, taking up the post in August.
+In June 2014, Kate Frame was appointed as the new Police Investigations and Review Commissioner, taking up the post in August.

-In June 2019 Michelle Macleod was appointed by ministers as the new Police Investigations and Review Commissioner, taking up the post in the August of that year.
+In June 2019, Michelle Macleod was appointed by ministers as the new Police Investigations and Review Commissioner, taking up the post in the August of that year.

+In January 2025, Laura Paton was appointed by ministers as the new Police Investigations and Review Commissioner, taking up the post in April of that year.